Ghurtchu/blawgz/README.md

-# personal-blogs
+# blawgz
-A collection of my personal blogs about software development.
+A collection of my personal blogs about software development listed chronologically

 1) ***Variance in Scala*** - https://scalajobs.com/blog/demystifying-variance-in-scala/